rnikhil275/rnikhil275.github.io/_posts/normal/2016-12-12-port-knocking-python.md

 	sudo python3 create-profile.py profilename portnumber

-This create a folder at '/etc/portsmith.d' and also a subfolder with the profile name.
+This creates a folder at '/etc/portsmith.d' and also a subfolder with the profile name.
 The subfolder contains two files.
 One is the encryption key which must be kept secret and other is the knockPort which the client has to knock.

 The encryption key is a URL-safe base64-encoded 32-byte key.
 This must be kept secret.
 Anyone with this key will be able to create and read messages.
 This folder has to be transferred to the client computer securely using 'scp' or some other method.